pieroproietti/penguins-eggs/sourceforge/files/iso/neon/README.md

 All ISOs include eggs, you can udate it with: ```sudo eggs update```.

 # KDE
-* **egg-of-ubuntu-focal-neon** - just a remaster of neon-user-20210225-0945.iso with eggs, unchanded.
+* **egg-of-ubuntu-focal-user** - just a remaster of neon-user-20210225-0945.iso with eggs, unchanded.
+You can install it, made your version and reproduce the iso again, and again, and again...

+* **egg-of-ubuntu-focal-developer** - just a remaster of neon-developer with eggs and toold to develop eggs.
 You can install it, made your version and reproduce the iso again, and again, and again...

 # Disclaim
 __Please note what this project is in no way connected to Devuan in any official way, it’s just my personal experiment__.